jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Scourge
 Set: H.A.M.M.E.R.
 **Betsy’s Incendiary Missiles**
 **Betsy’s Incendiary Missiles** lets you **Burn** a character.
 This means “At the end of each of your turns, stun that character.”
-A Burn effect has no set duration – it will last until the burning character leaves play.
+A Burn effect has no set duration – it will last until the burning characterleaves play.

 ## Serpent Crown
 See [Marvel Required](#wiki_marvel_required)